malaskowski/aet-docker/README.md

   where `<manager-ip>` is the IP of your docker-machine (usually `192.168.99.100`).
   Run `docker node ls` to list all nodes in the swarm (you should see only one node at the moment).

+1. Download [`aet-swarm.yml`](https://github.com/Skejven/aet-docker/blob/master/aet-swarm.yml) and save it in `AET` directory.
-1. Start aet stack running `docker stack deploy -c aet-swarm.yml aet`.
+2. From `AET` directory run `docker stack deploy -c aet-swarm.yml aet`.
-2. Wait until Karaf start and resolve all dependencies, you should see the information:
+3. Wait until Karaf start and resolve all dependencies (it may take about 1-2 minutes).
+When it is ready, you should see the information in the [Karaf console](https://github.com/Skejven/aet-docker#available-consoles):
   > Bundle information: 205 bundles in total - all 205 bundles active

 ## Building
 ### Prerequisites
 - Docker installed on your host.

+1. Clone this repository
-1. Build all images using `build.sh`.
+2. Build all images using `build.sh`.
 You should see following images:
 ```
     skejven/aet_report